weebeetester/istio-tutorials/README.md

 istio-tutorials  curl "http://$INGRESS_HOST:$INGRESS_PORT/productpage"                                                                                                   ✘
 curl: (7) Failed to connect to 192.168.66.3 port 31483 after 108 ms: Couldn't connect to server
 ```
+## 4.3 Create a Gateway
-## 4.3 Lets create a gateway(which will configure service mesh to accept traffic from outside the cluster).
+### Lets create a gateway(which will configure service mesh to accept traffic from outside the cluster).
 There's also a virtual service in below file.

 ```bash
  istio-tutorials  cat istio-basics/workspace/traffic-management/ingress/bookinfo-gateway.yaml
 apiVersion: networking.istio.io/v1alpha3
 kind: Gateway